 Tackle a thorny issue and come up with a solution that would make life better for people.
 Store it in a secret place so nobody steals it.

-Some say you should let go of petty little things, but I have a really hard time with that.
-And how often am I holding onto something that’s pretty and little?
+Some say you should let go of petty little things, and I feel I am quite the leader on this one.
+Because, how often am I holding a thing in my hand that’s both petty and little?
 Never.
 Mission accomplished!

 6. Don’t do what everyone expects you to do

 7. Seize the day

 Live your life as if every day your hair is on fire.
 You’ll get more exercise, and people will appreciate your large gestures and loud, exciting words.

 Unless we’re talking about Patience the roller derby chick that hip-checked my robot at Maker Faire.
 She’s more into vice, by the look of her tattoos.

 So in parting, college grads, you never know what you’re headed for in this crazy life.
 If you fall down or lose your way, stay there for a while, or forever if necessary.
 Because sideways is the direction of the future!
 Sideways, young grads!